holokit/touching-hologram/README.md

 # holokit-tutorial-samples
-This repository contains all the resources and demo scenes for the HoloKit tutorial series articles, intended for educational purposes.
+This repository is an unity project.
+It contains all the assets you need to learn content and re-create demo scene from holokit tutorials.